Card Collection

 10}

-The Card Component is a secure iframe, hosted by Evervault, which you can embed in your product to collect card data.
-When your users input their card information, it will be encrypted within the iframe before being returned to your application where you can safely pass it on to your API.
+The Card component is a secure iframe, hosted by Evervault, that you embed in your product to collect card data.
+When customers input their card information, it's encrypted within the iframe before being returned to you for storage.
+This approach reduces your PCI DSS scope because Evervault hosts the iframe, and you never handle plaintext card data.

 Install the Evervault SDK